East Alton-based firm receives John C. McAndrews Award

 Based in East Alton, Ill., with offices in Chicago, Ill. and El Segundo, Calif., Simmons Hanly Conroy has represented more than 100 St. Louis-area homeless military veterans and has been instrumental in securing more than $13 million in compensation for workers who contracted cancer via exposure to thorium while making nuclear weapons in Madison, Ill.
 The firm has also worked closely with local judges to ensure downstate Illinois soldiers returning from Iraq will have access to much-needed legal services.

-According to Simmons Hanly Conroy Partner Ted Gianaris, while the firm’s 40-plus lawyers are encouraged to devote time to pro bono work, convincing them to do so is not difficult.
+According to Simmons Hanly Conroy Shareholder Ted Gianaris, while the firm’s 40-plus lawyers are encouraged to devote time to pro bono work, convincing them to do so is not difficult.

 Amy Garrett, with the help of Karoline Carstens, led the formation of Simmons Hanly Conroy’s formal pro bono program, collaborating closely with Chief Judge Ann Callis of the Third Judicial Circuit in Madison County, Ill., and ISBA to identify the community’s most-needed services and train attorneys within Simmons Hanly Conroy and throughout the area on the various specialties.